microsoft/pi-azure-recipes/01_iot/readme.md

 1. Choose *browse*, and select the folder named *data_processing*

+1. Select *Python* for programing language and then select the interpeter path
+    > *Note: Only python version 3.6, 3.7, and 3.8 are supported*

-1. Select *Python* for programing language and *Skip for now* for template
+1. Select *Skip for now* for template

 1. Select *No* for all the prompts in the creation process

-1. You function is now initilized in VS Code
+1. Your function is now initilized in VS Code

 ### Create IoT Hub